 Case Report

-Napolitano et al (2022)2 described the case of a 43-year-old male patient with a history of fistulizing CD.
+Croitoru et al (2022)2 described the case of a 43-year-old male patient with a history of fistulizing CD and who was referred for suspected Hidradenitis Suppurativa (HS).

-• Upon further examinations, there were deep ulcerated fissures in the bilateral groin with linear sinuses with peripheral erosions and fibrinoid changes at the wound.
+- Upon further examinations, there were deep ulcerated fissures in the bilateral groin with linear sinuses with peripheral erosions and fibrinoid changes at the wound.
 There were also many tender and deep nodules and subcutaneous abscesses adjacent ulcers, which extended perianally.
-The patient described ongoing weight loss, fever, and abdominal pain.
-MRI demonstrated intramural abscess in the rectum and multiple fistulas.
+The patient described ongoing weight loss, without fever, and abdominal pain and minimal change in stoma output.

-• After treatment with antibiotics, he was started on TREMFYA 100 mg every 8 weeks.
+- Treatment with ertapenem drastically reduced perianal pain and discharge and the patient was subsequently started on TREMFYA 100 mg every 8 weeks.

 Literature Search